Empower. Engage. Enact.

 • You will have the opportunity to:

-1. Learn from renowned speakers and experts in the field of nuclear disarmament.
+1. Learn from renowned speakers and experts in nuclear disarmament.

 2. Participate in workshops and discussions to deepen your understanding of the issues.